erciitb/frosty-winter-2023/Episode 0 - A Study in ROS2.md

-# Episode 0 - A Study in ROSe
+# Episode 0 - A Study in ROS2

 ## Introduction